 As of early 2016, SCRAM CAM has been used to monitor nearly 4,400 participants in North Dakota’s 24/7 Sobriety program.

-Program participants spend an average of 224 days on SCRAM CAM and the length of monitoring play a key role in the program’s success.
+Program participants spend an average of 224 days on SCRAM CAM and the length of monitoring plays a key role in the program’s success.
 A study released in 2015 by the Preusser Research Group and sponsored by the NHTSA shows that SCRAM CAM worn for a period of at least 90 days can significantly lower the risk of recidivism.

 North Dakota’s program is making a difference in alcohol-involved offenses and in public safety.
 The North Dakota Attorney General reports that 98% of participants complete the program with no violations and no drinking events.
 And an evaluation of North Dakota’s program by researchers with the Upper Great Plains Transportation Institute found: